This document sets out expectations for:

 3.2 Professional Development

-The following arrangements will be made for professional development of Council members and members of Council standing committees as appropriate:
+Arrangements will be made for professional development of Council members and members of Council standing committees to equip members to discharge their duties and responsibilities under the University Act and the law generally.

-In addition, any member of Council may contact the Chancellor at any time to discuss any particular needs they may have for professional development.
+In addition, any member of Council may contact the Chancellor or University Secretary at any time to discuss any particular needs they may have for professional development.

 4.1 The Council will conduct a biennial review of its performance.